hyperledger/indy-hipe/text/messaging-protocol/README.md

       creating a pairwise DID with the DID sent in the connection request message.
     * `verkey` is a required, connection-specific verification key, necessary so that Bob can send Alice auth-encrypted messages

-The whole message is anon-encrypted using Bob's endpoint verification key.
-From this point forward, all inner messages' `content` is auth-encrypted.

 ### 4. Bob's Acknowledgement